thirtybees/thirtybees/README.md

 ![thirty bees screenshot](https://cloud.githubusercontent.com/assets/6775736/22063185/c5ef8e3c-dd7d-11e6-923c-4b62ac404c86.png)

-## Roadmap for thirty bees version 1.0.x
+## Roadmap for thirty bees version 1.1.x

-**Overview of the general goal:**

-With version 1.0.x we are striving to fix as many bugs as possible, while maintaining compatibility with existing themes and modules.
-We want to provide the stablest platform for current users to migrate into.

-**New Features being added into v1.0.0 of thirty bees:**
+**New Features being added into v1.1.x of thirty bees:**

-* Ability to add CSS from the back office
-* Ability to add JavaScript snippets from the back office
-* Enhanced Favicon / device icon support
-* Full page caching in the core, with the following caching mechanisms:
-  * redis
-  * memcache(d)
-  * APCu
-  * file system

-**Native Modules:**

-Native modules will be refactored to remove legacy code.
-Code that supports previous PrestaShop versions will be removed and refactored to support PHP 5.5 - PHP 7.1.

- **Rewritten modules:**

-* PayPal will totally be rewritten
-* Authorize.net will be refactored

-**New native modules:**

-* MailChimp (including e-commerce features)
-* Stripe (Credit cards, Apple Pay, AliPay, Bitcoins)
-* thirty bees blog module
+No ideas, yet.
+Would you mind helping us with that? https://thirtybees.com/feature-request/

 ### Updated roadmap
 You can find the latest version of the roadmap here: https://thirtybees.com/roadmap